‘I’m all in!’: Biden touts his record at NAACP conference in Las Vegas

 “They’re trying to cut off the benefits for the citizens,” said Thomas, who lives in Illinois.
 “I don’t think that’s right, and I think Biden is against that.”

-Tyrone Mitchell, 70, said Biden’s speech most likely won’t be the highlight of his time attending this year’s NAACP conference because he has heard many other presidents speak in the past.

-Biden’s words probably will not impact how Mitchell will be voting in November, Mitchell added.
+Tyrone Mitchell, 70, said before Biden spoke that he didn’t anticipate that Biden’s speech would be the highlight of his time attending this year’s NAACP conference.
+Mitchell also didn’t expect Biden’s words to impact how he votes in November, he added.

 “I am already ‘all in’ with him, so he won’t be swaying me,” the Pennsylvania resident said.